Thailand has been one of the most dynamic countries in the world in recent decades, in terms of both economic transformation and political change.

 Guest speakers have included world-renowned experts in the field of Thai Studies.
-Talks are followed by a chance to ask questions or discuss the topic in greater detail.
 The topics are designed to cover every aspect of Thai Studies, including politics, religion, culture, history, development, and more.

 All the practical classes of the final years of our Thai Studies degrees are delivered principally in Thai.

 You'll practise extensive conversations in Thai about complex topics, such as current issues in Thai politics, and academic debates concerning Thai history, society and culture, developing your communication skills to an advanced level.
 You'll practise how to speak fluently and effectively.

 You'll spend a year at Chiang Mai University in northern Thailand studying an intensive language course and may also attend lectures in other subjects conducted in Thai.

 You'll also undertake research for a project to be submitted to the University of Leeds.